wnelis/RFXcom/README.md

 The main loop is normally put in method run(), but this method is already defined in this class and should not be redefined in a derived class.
 In stead a derived class should define a method named loop() containing the main loop.

 ### watchdog.py
-Module watchdog.py define a class for a simple watchdog timer.
+Module watchdog.py defines a class for a simple watchdog timer.
 A timer can be started, stopped and restarted.

 ## Test enviroment
 Script mqtt.rfxcom.py is tested (and in use) on a Raspberry Pi 3B running Raspbian 10 (buster).
 The MQTT broker is also running on this Raspberry Pi.
 An RFXcom RFXtrx433XL is in use as a transceiver, which is attached to a USB port of the aforementioned Raspberry Pi.
 Script mqtt.rfxcom.py uses about 40 CPU seconds per day in this environment.